University of Regensburg

 German Language Courses: Learn more about the options for studying German.
 Courses are offered at all levels and credit is awarded for German language study.

 Visit the Credit Approval Process page for detailed information on the procedure for obtaining KU course equivalency approval for courses you plan to take abroad.
 All courses taken and grades earned while abroad must be posted as KU equivalents on a student’s KU transcript and grades will figure into a student’s KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit, and their application toward graduation.

-The RU language center offers both a pre-semester preparatory course and German language courses throughout the semester.
+The UR language center offers both a pre-semester preparatory course and German language courses throughout the semester.
 Students with less than enough German required to take regular courses on campus will be required to take German language courses until they achieve sufficient proficiency.
 Students attending Regensburg for an academic year may take language courses in the fall and, if qualified, take regular university courses in the spring.

 This program is open to KU students with sophomore status or higher and a 2.8 cumulative GPA who have completed 2-4 semesters of college-level German or the equivalent by the beginning of the program.
 Students may be accepted with less language on a case by case basis.